dgadams/sdr-connect/README.md

 # sdr-connect
 ## Containerized SDRconnect server.
 ### Allows for remote operation of an SDRplay device
-- Version 0.3 of SDRconnect.
+- Version 4  of SDRconnect.
 - Based on Alpine Linux.
-Size 171 MB.
+Size 148  MB.
 - Alpaquita version available using dockerfile.alpaquita
     - maybe more stable than alpine.
 Alpaquita uses glibc.
-    - Size is 191 MB.
 ### Running with docker compose yml file:
 ```
 #  D.G.
 Adams 2024-09-14